 The recent pandemic has made all of us take stock of how and where we spend our time leading to a new appreciation for the marvel that is the natural world.
 Simple pleasures such as spending time in the garden, strolls in the countryside, and enjoying those amazing recent sunrises are sure to brighten the mood.
 Obviously no-one would choose to live through the recent trauma of Covid but if nothing else, it has brought us all a chance to reset and re-evaluate how we see the world and to consider our place in it.

-In November, Decorex held a host of talks in their Decorex Virtual event including ‘Back To Nature Is The Future’ which was both hugely interesting and informative.
-The talk focused on how our environments shape who we are, from our sense of wellbeing to our behaviours and productivity and it is this connection between nature and our living environment that I found particularly fascinating.
+Decorex have previously help a Virtual event including ‘Back To Nature Is The Future’ which was both hugely interesting and informative.
+The talk focused on how our environments shape who we are, from our sense of wellbeing to our behaviours and productivity and it is this connection between nature and our living environment that is particularly fascinating.

-The panellists; Karen Haller, Olga Turner and Nicola Keenan discussed why designing with nature in mind is not only good for us, but good for the planet too.
+The panellists discussed why designing with nature in mind is not only good for us, but good for the planet too.
 In the discussion they explored why rekindling our connection to nature is paramount, how our urban environments can adapt and what biophilic design truly means.

 Biophilia is a love of nature and focuses on human's innate affinity to nature and natural processes.
 The name was coined by Harvard naturalist Dr Edward O Wilson and suggests that we all have a genetic connection to the natural world.
 Biophilia is more than just a philosophy—biophilic design has been found to support cognitive function, physical health, and psychological well-being.